Beyond the Stacks

 Enjoy a variety of Escape Rooms from PPL and other libraries

-- Princeton Public Library has two escape rooms: Mystery and Adventure and our newest, Saving Professor Wick
+- Princeton Public Library has three escape rooms: Mystery and Adventure, Saving Professor Wick, and the latest, Rover’s Quest

 - Hogwarts Digital Escape Room (Peters Township Public Library)